List of universities and colleges in China

-China has the world's second-highest number of top universities (the highest in Asia & Oceania region).
+As of 2025, China had the world's highest number of top universities.
 In 2017, China had the highest number of scientific publications.
-As of 2022, China had the largest number of universities (247) including in the CWTS Leiden Ranking edition.
+As of 2025, China had the largest number of universities (396) including in the 2024–2025 U.S. News & World Report Best Global Universities.
+China also topped the list with 244 out of 1,000 universities in the 2025 Academic Ranking of World Universities (ARWU).
 More than 2,500 universities in China are included in the Webometrics Ranking of World Universities.
-Regardless of a variety of rankings about universities in China, the Ministry of Education of China does not advocate or recognize any ranking conducted by a third party.
+Regardless of a variety of rankings about universities in China, the Ministry of Education of China does not advocate or recognize any rankings conducted.

-In 2015, a tertiary education development initiative (Double First Class University Plan) designed by the People's Republic of China government was launched, which aims to comprehensively develop elite Chinese universities into world first class institutions by improving their faculty departments to world-class level by the end of 2050.
-The full list of the sponsored universities was published in September 2017, which includes 140 Double First Class Universities.

-In February 2022, with the approval of the State Council of China, the list of "Double First-Class Universities" was updated and announced.
-According to the Phase 2 List of the Double First-Class University Plan, 147 universities were included in the plan after seven universities were added to the list in February 2022, representing the top 5% of the total 3,012 universities and colleges in China.